 In the words of Southern Living magazine, it’s “the best thing to happen to the sandwich, well, since sliced bread!”

-Born in the North in the late 1890’s when processed food like cream cheese became available, but adapted and embraced by the South by the 1940’s, Pimento Cheese is a fixture on Louisville menus.Every good Kentucky cook has their own version and it’s frequently paired on tables with its Louisville-born cousin, Benedictine.
+Born in the North in the late 1890s when processed food like cream cheese became available, but adapted and embraced by the South by the 1940s, Pimento Cheese is a fixture on Louisville menus.Every good Kentucky cook has their own version and it’s frequently paired on tables with its Louisville-born cousin, Benedictine.

-Today, versions are seen with mayonnaise or cream cheese, shredded cheese, pimentos and various spices blended to either a smooth or chunky paste.
-The spread is most often served as a sandwich or on crackers, celery or chips.
-And of course there is the tried-and-true bridal shower display of alternating Pimento Cheese and Bendectine spread on crustless white bread cut into triangles.
+Today, versions are seen with mayonnaise or cream cheese, shredded cheese, pimentos and various spices blended to either a smooth or chunky spread.
+It is most often served as a sandwich or on crackers, celery or chips.
+And of course, there is the tried-and-true bridal shower display of alternating Pimento Cheese and Benedictine spread on crustless white bread cut into triangles.

 Pimento cheese recipe (courtesy of the Bourbon & Biscuits - watch below):